ietf-wg-mimi/mimi-protocol/draft-ralston-mimi-protocol.md

 of a list of users at a single provider.
 The keying material may not be reused unless identified as "last resort" keying material.

-If the protocol is MLS 1.0 (mls10) the initial key materials are MLS KeyPackages.

-Alice sends an Event (framed in a MIMIMessage) of type `ds.fetch_key_packages` for each of Bob's clients to Bob's server.
+Alice sends an Event (framed in a MIMIMessage) of type `ds.fetch_key_packages` to Bob's server, requesting key material for each of Bob's clients.

 See {{event-schema}} for the definition of Events in general and
 {{ev-fetchkeypackage}} for the `ds.fetch_key_packages` event.